phake/phake/docs/method-stubbing.rst

 Stubbing Magic Methods
 ----------------------

-The verification of ``__call()`` was discussed in the previous chapter.
-Magic methods can also be stubbed in much the same way.
-If you want to verify a particular invocation of ``__call()`` you can stub the actual method call by mocking the method passed in as the first parameter.
+Most magic methods can be stubbed using the method name just like you would any other method.
+The one exception to this is the ``__call()`` method.
+This method is overwritten on each mock already to allow for the fluent api that Phake utilizes.
+If you want to stub a particular invocation of ``__call()`` you can create a stub for the method you are targetting in the first parameter to ``__call()``.

 Consider the following class.